 Should you watch the movie?
 Well, the star-studded cast of the 1983 film might be enough to entice you!
 Emilio Estevez, Matt Dillon, Tom Cruise, C. Thomas Howell, Rob Lowe, Patrick Swayze, and Ralph Macchio all in one movie??
 Yup!

 This fantasy was published in 1937, and the story still captivates readers.
 Wizard, dwarves, a magic ring, a dragon, and a quest.
-All the elements of a terrific story!
+All the elements of a terrific story and classic novel!

 Even though this very popular book is a movie that many students may have seen, the book is still worth the read.
 Struggling readers who have seen the movie can use their knowledge about it to help them with the text.

 Another great read aloud — and who cannot resist hearing about the wonderful life of hobbits?!